yar2001/modern-error-overlay/README.md

 ## Example

-import the library and use `addError` to add Error.
+Import the library and use `addError` to add Error.

 ```js
 import * as MEO from 'modern-error-overlay'